dqops/dqo/docs/examples/data-validity/detect-invalid-ip4-addresses.md

+---
+title: How to detect invalid IP4 addresses using a data quality check
+---
-# Detect invalid IP4 addresses
+# How to detect invalid IP4 addresses using a data quality check
 This sample shows how to use data quality checks in the DQOps platform to detect invalid IP4 addresses and view the results on data quality dashboards.

 ## Overview